axibase/atsd/portals/freemarker.md

 All entities, for which the `app` tag is => `value1` and `dc` tag is => `value2`, are loaded into the portal.

 In the second example, we are searching for entities with a specific application tag.
-The required value can be specified directly in the browser:
+The required value can be specified in the browser:

 ```elm
 http://atsd.com/portal/1.xhtml?application=> value